-The content of this blog is the result of the studies and investigations of the authors into different computer science topics.
-Nothing could ever have been written, however, without the effort of many other peoples who shared their knowledge with us, mostly through free resources starting from BBSs during the 80s, then forums, sites and blogs, as well as the wide availability of source code.
+The content of this blog is the result of my studies and investigations into several computer science topics.
+Nothing could ever have been written, however, without the effort of many other peoples who shared their knowledge with me, mostly through free resources starting from BBSs during the 80s, then forums, sites and blogs, as well as the wide availability of source code.

-All entries in this blog (posts and code snippets), thus, are released under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
-We strongly believe that shared knowledge, in every field, is the only way to achieve real progress.
+All entries in this blog (posts and code snippets), are thus released under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+I strongly believe that shared knowledge, in every field, is the only way to achieve real progress.

-Since computer science is our main occupation you will likely find every sort of absurdity in this blog.
+Since computer science is my main occupation you will likely find every sort of absurdity in this blog.

 Each error is a lesson... if someone corrects you.
-So please notify us any mistake or oversight.
+So please notify me any mistake or oversight you can spot.